phtdacosta/ptahka/README.md

 ```

 # **Brutally fast**, period.
-**Ptah**ka is brutally fast. **Built from scratch** using just plain C language and specially written functions on top of the most performant Windows NT networking API, you can truly expect the ultimate performance available on any machine.
+**Ptah**ka is brutally fast. **Built from scratch** using just plain C language and specially written functions on top of the most performant Windows NT4 networking API, you can truly expect the ultimate performance available on any machine.
 ### Extra technical information for the geeks
+High modularity in core aspects of a project often means easier tweaks and higher adaptability which can also leads to more performance overall.

-Automatically detecting multi-threading support and running on top of asynchronous IOCP sockets, **Ptah**ka grants **3.87x more performance than NodeJS** for example, which relies on the same pillars when running on Windows.
+One of the two parts that composes **Ptah**ka is **[Gobio](https://github.com/phtdacosta/gobio)**, powering all low-level networking stuff, input and output strategy (further information [here](https://tangentsoft.net/wskfaq/articles/io-strategies.html)), multi-threading and the general socket behavior.
+Gobio **benchmarks shows 3.87x more speed than NodeJS** which relies on the same pillars when running on Windows, ouch!

+The second part is **[Tinfin](https://github.com/phtdacosta/tinfin)** which contains useful specialized functions, for handling protocols of a higher level more intuitively.
 # Focused on **productivity**
 The design patterns were inspired by very popular frameworks like *Flask*, *Falcon* (both written in Python) and *NodeJS*.
 Like those, **Ptah**ka achitecture allows developers to rapidly prototype and build server solutions, from **microservices** to **full-featured API's**.
 # Born **modular** and **scalable**